-Our propane supply is purchased from approximately 65 oil companies and natural gas processors at approximately 160 supply points located in the United States and Canada.
+Our propane supply is purchased from approximately 50 oil companies and natural gas processors at approximately 190 supply points located in the United States and Canada.
 We make purchases primarily under one-year agreements that are subject to annual renewal, and also purchase propane on the spot market.
 Supply contracts generally provide for pricing in accordance with posted prices at the time of delivery or the current prices established at major storage points, and some contracts include a pricing formula that typically is based on prevailing market prices.
 Some of these agreements provide maximum and minimum seasonal purchase guidelines.
 Propane is generally transported from refineries, pipeline terminals, storage facilities (including our storage facility in Elk Grove, California) and coastal terminals to our customer service centers by a combination of common carriers, owner-operators and railroad tank cars.
 See Item 2 of this Annual Report.

 Historically, supplies of propane have been readily available from our supply sources.
-Although we make no assurance regarding the availability of supplies of propane in the future, we currently expect to be able to secure adequate supplies during fiscal 2014.
-During fiscal 2013, Inergy Services (a subsidiary of Inergy) and Targa Liquids Marketing and Trade (-Targa") provided approximately 34% and 12% of our total propane purchases, respectively.
-No other single supplier accounted for more than 10% of our propane purchases in fiscal 2013.
-In connection with the Inergy Propane Acquisition, we entered into a supply agreement with Inergy for the supply of propane to the majority of the acquired Inergy Propane operations through April 2014.
-Pricing under the supply agreement with Inergy is similar to our existing annual supply arrangements in that it provides for formula pricing at the time of delivery based on major supply points.
-We expect Inergy to remain one of our largest propane suppliers in fiscal 2014.
-The availability of our propane supply is dependent on several factors, including the severity of winter weather and the price and availability of competing fuels, such as natural gas and fuel oil.
-We believe that if supplies from the aforementioned suppliers were interrupted, we would be able to secure adequate propane supplies from other sources without a material disruption of our operations.
-Nevertheless, the cost of acquiring such propane might be higher and, at least on a short-term basis, our margins could be affected.
-Approximately 99% of our total propane purchases were from domestic suppliers in fiscal
+However, during the fiscal 2014 heating season, we were adversely affected by supply constraints resulting from industry-wide supply shortages and logistics issues involving propane transportation sourcing and costs.
+Nevertheless, through relationships with our suppliers and extraordinary efforts by our supply and logistics personnel, we were able to effectively manage the challenging environment in fiscal 2014 without a material disruption in supply.
+Such supply shortages and logistics issues were not repeated during fiscal 2015.
+Although we make no assurance regarding the availability of supplies of propane in the future, we currently expect to be able to secure adequate supplies during fiscal 2016.
+During fiscal 2015, Crestwood Midstream Partners L.P. ("Crestwood"), Enterprise Products Partners L.P. ("Enterprise") and Targa Liquids Marketing and Trade LLC ("Targa") provided approximately 20%, 13% and 12% of our total propane purchases, respectively.
+No other single supplier accounted for more than 10% of our propane purchases in fiscal 2015.
+The availability of our propane supply is dependent on several factors, including the severity of winter weather, the magnitude of competing demands for available supply (e.g., crop drying and exports), the availability of transportation and storage infrastructure and the price and availability of competing fuels, such as natural gas and fuel oil.
+We believe that if supplies from Crestwood, Targa or Enterprise were interrupted, we would be able to secure adequate propane supplies from other sources without a material disruption of our operations.
+Nevertheless, the cost of acquiring and transporting such propane might be higher and, at least on a short-term basis, our margins could be affected.
+Approximately 91% of our total propane purchases were from domestic suppliers in fiscal 2015.